 THE FOOD & DRINK

-About that restaurant, bar and bakery… this fine, wine-lined dining space is Tratra, the most recent space to join the establishment under the care of lauded French chef, Stéphane Reynaud.
-His first venture off the continent, it’s a laid-back, classy space in which you can indulge in wine, charcuterie, and lesser-known French meat dishes like suckling pig crepinette (a flattened sausage), served with dates and creamy mash.
-If you’re after more of a ‘neighbourhood’-styled eatery, look no further than Albion, the ground-floor corner bistro with al fresco seating and its own bakery and produce shop.
-But for something a little more special, there’s the rooftop bar – a heated, partially covered space with panoramic skyline views, where you can take lunch, dinner, or just cocktails as you perch under the shade of century-old olive trees or snuggle by the fireside.
+About that restaurant, bar and bakery… If you’re after more of a ‘neighbourhood’-styled eatery, look no further than Albion, the ground-floor corner bistro with al fresco seating and its own bakery and produce shop.
+But for something a little more special, there’s the rooftop bar and restaurant – a heated, partially covered space with panoramic skyline views, where you can take lunch, dinner, or just cocktails as you perch under the shade of century-old olive trees or cosy up by the fireside.

 We know what you’re thinking.
 “Well of course it offers a panoramic rooftop bar, two restaurants, a wine bar and a bakery.
 What does it do that sets it apart from every other hotel-dining-bar complex in Shoreditch?”
 Well, they’ll also run private yoga sessions in your room, or on the rooftop, overlooking the rest of the city as the sun rises…

 Downward-facing dog’s never been easier.